Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

       accordance with regulations and the Appraisal Council concludes that if those copied and quoted parts are removed, the thesis will not meet the requirements of this Regulation;
-    - The doctoral student\'s thesis is not approved according to the provisions in Point e, Clause 5 of this Article.
+    - The doctoral student's thesis is not approved according to the provisions in Point e, Clause 5 of this Article.
 8. Within a maximum of 60 working days from the date of receipt of the notification from Hanoi National University on the final results of